jrnold/r4ds-exercise-solutions/docs/relational-data.md

   select(year:day, hour, origin, dest, tailnum, carrier)
 ```

+### Exercise 1 {.exercise}

-1. Compute the average delay by destination, then join on the `airports` data frame so you can show the spatial distribution of delays.
+> Compute the average delay by destination, then join on the `airports` data frame so you can show the spatial distribution of delays.
 Here’s an easy way to draw a map of the United States:

 ```r